modernice/goes/projection/README.md

 ### Startup projection jobs

 Consider making your projection [`ProgressAware`](#progressaware) if you want to use the `Startup()` option when subscribing to a schedule.
-This can hugely improve the query performance of the initial projection job because the job can optimize its queries using the progress time provided by the `ProgressAware` interface.
+When combined with the `AggregateQuery()` TriggerOption, this can hugely improve the query performance of the initial projection job because the job can optimize its queries when applying a projection job to projection targets, using the progress time provided by the `ProgressAware` interface.
 If your projection does not implement `ProgressAware`, then the initial projection job will query the entire history of the configured events, which – _depending on the size of your event store_ – could take a long time.

+Additionally, when providing an optimized query to the `AggregateQuery()` option, the `Aggregates()` helper of the projection job can extract the aggregates from using the provided query, instead of the default query that queries the entirety of the configured events.

 ### Projection finalization